Show Filters

-The outcomes of a business case can mean a make-or-break decision for moving forward with shared services.
-It is critical that you create a business case to understand your costs and savings opportunities, and to be able to demonstrate the benefits of this significant change to your organization.
-Additionally, the business case creates the baseline from which to measure your progress once you go live with the new model.
+The outcomes of a shared services business case can be make-or-break for moving forward with the transformation.
+It is critical that you create a business case to understand your costs and savings opportunities and to demonstrate the benefits of this significant change to your organization.
+Additionally, the business case establishes the baseline for measuring your progress once you go live with the new model.

-ScottMadden recently updated our analysis of shared services business cases we helped develop for our clients in the areas of finance and accounting (F&A), human resources (HR), and multifunction shared services.
+ScottMadden recently updated our analysis of shared services business cases we helped develop for our clients across finance and accounting (F&A), human resources (HR), and multifunction shared services.

 These business cases spanned a wide range of industries, including: